wssuite/webapp/README.md

 That may take time.

 ## Concerning the Dockerfiles in the gitsubmodules
-The dockerfiles are currently built on a custom made docker image: markbekhet/horaire-infirmiere:base-image-v2
+The dockerfile is currently built on a custom made docker image: markbekhet/horaire-infirmiere:base-image-v2

 This image has nginx, openssl, python3 , node18.x installed and it has a self signed ssl certificate.